zk/docs.pair.io/resources/pages/pairio-in-5-minutes.md

 * Spin up a dev instance.
 * Run some tests.
 * Learn how to have pair.io automatically install your dotfiles.
+* Learn how to prep your instnace for collaboration.

 ## Spin up a dev instance.